 Las Bambas is a joint venture project between the operator MMG (62.5%), a wholly owned subsidiary of Guoxin International Investment Co.
 Ltd (22.5%) and CITIC Metal Co.
 Ltd (15.0%).

-With an estimated mine life of 20+ years, the operation produces copper concentrate, with by-products of gold and silver, as well as molybdenum concentrate through conventional processing methods.
+With an estimated mine life of 18 plus years, the operation produces copper concentrate, with by-products of gold and silver, as well as molybdenum concentrate through conventional processing methods.

 Ore at Las Bambas is mined from an open pit.
 The ore is crushed and transported on a 5.5-kilometre overland conveyor to a conventional flotation plant where copper concentrate is produced, then to a molybdenum plant for further processing.
 Concentrate is then transported by truck and rail to the Port of Matarani in the Arequipa region, where it is shipped to customers worldwide.

-After a successful commissioning of the operation and ramp-up, Las Bambas entered commercial production on 1 July 2016.
-It is one of the world’s largest copper mines, with an annual nameplate throughput capacity of 51.1 million tonnes and annual production expected to be between 350,000 to 370,000 tonnes of copper in copper concentrate.
-Due to the inherent uncertainty associated with COVID-19 and its impacts on Las Bambas operations, we have withdrew our 2020 guidance for Las Bambas on 13 April 2020.
-Once greater operational certainty is restored, an updated production guidance will be provided.
+After a successful commissioning of the operation, Las Bambas commercial production got underway on 1 July 2016.
+It is one of the world’s largest copper mines, with an annual nameplate throughput capacity of 51.1 million tonnes and annual production is expected to be around 280,000 to 320,000 tonnes of copper in copper concentrate.

-More information about our ore reserves can be found in our Mineral Resources and Ore Reserves report, and in our Quarterly Production Reports.
+More information about Las Bambas’ ore reserves can be found in the Mineral Resources, Ore Reserves and Quarterly Production Reports.

-The operation will position Peru as one of the top copper producers in the world and become a strong contributor to social investment and local employment in the region.
+Las Bambas’ operation will position Peru as one of the top global copper producers, and a strong contributor to social investment and regional employment.

-Las Bambas seeks to build long-term relationships with its stakeholders and promote a model of development in conjunction with the Peruvian State.
+Las Bambas seeks to build long-term relationships with its stakeholders, promoting community development in conjunction with the Peruvian State.
 Communication methods include face-to-face meetings, workshops, print and audio-visual media, online platforms and open events.